ContrastiveCFG: Guiding Diffusion Sampling by Contrasting Positive and Negative Concepts: Contrastive Classifier-Free Guidance

-\textbf{Derivation of \ccfg.} Similar to redefining positive CFG as a guided sampling that assimilates the denoising direction with the conditioned noise~\cite{chung2024cfg++,kim2025dreamsampler}, we implement sampling that negates certain conditions with an appropriate objective function.
-Considering this task as optimizing the data in the sampling process closer or further away from a given condition, we propose to use a contrastive loss~\cite{hadsell2006dimensionality,chen2020simple} as the objective function for positive/negative prompt guidance.
-Contrastive loss assimilates features with the same context and distances semantically unrelated features, and we found that Noise Contrastive Estimation (NCE)~\cite{gutmann2010noise} suits the most our situation among various contrastive loss concepts.
+Similar to redefining positive CFG as a guided sampling that assimilates the denoising direction with the conditioned noise~\citep{cfgpp,kim2025dreamsampler}, we implement sampling that negates certain conditions with an appropriate objective function.
+Considering this task as optimizing the data in the sampling process closer to or further away from a given condition, we propose using contrastive loss~\citep{hadsell2006dimensionality,simclr} as the objective function for positive/negative prompt guidance.
+Contrastive loss assimilates features with the same context while distancing unrelated features.
+Among various contrastive loss concepts, we found that Noise Contrastive Estimation (NCE)~\citep{gutmann2010noise} best suits our situation.

 Specifically, NCE parameterizes the data by performing logistic regression to discriminate the observed data from the noise data distribution.
-With a modeled data distribution $p_\theta(\x)$ parameterized by $\theta$ and pre-defined noise data distribution $q(\x)$, the logit of $\x$ for the logistic regression is defined as
+With a modeled data distribution $p_\theta(\x)$ parameterized by $\theta$ and pre-defined noise distribution $q(\x)$, the logit of $\x$ for the logistic regression is defined as

 which formulates the NCE loss as

 where $y$ is 1 if $\x$ is the real data and 0 if $\x$ is sampled from $q(\x)$.
 Although NCE mostly updates the model parameter with a given positive or noise data, we optimize a datapoint with a pre-trained model that nicely parameterizes $p_\theta(\x)$.